| Cinematherapy.com

 vulnerability, criticize me, see me as needy, and push me

+away.
+Then I would feel even worse.
 At that time I happened to watch a movie: Sliding

 Doors (starring Gweneth Paltrow).
 Somehow it stuck with me